101 B2B Sales Acronyms And Abbreviations, Defined

 A set amount of selling that a salesperson or sales unit (i.e. territory, team, etc.) is expected to meet over a given time frame; it reflects a company’s overall sales target.

-A measurement of the amount of people who respond to an email.
+A measurement of a number of people who respond to an email.

 RFP –Request for proposal